pocoloko/idena-shared-node-guide/README.md

 ```
 npm install
---I got a message here that there is a high severity vulnerability and to run 'npm audit fix' and so I did
+(I got a message here that there is a high severity vulnerability and to run 'npm audit fix' and so I did)
 npm start
 ```